Let’s take a brief moment to talk about terminology here, so you don’t go getting yourself all tied up in knots:

 While I was answering a question, I had to revisit what happens when using different flavors of recompile hints with stored procedure when they call inner stored procedures.
 I like when this happens, because there are so many little details I forget.

 Anyway, the TL;DR is that if you have nested stored procedures, recompiling only recompiles the outer one.
-The inner procs — really, I should say modules, because it includes other objects that compile query plans — but hey.
+The inner procedures — really, I should say modules, because it includes other objects that compile query plans — but hey.
 Now you know what I should have said.

 If you want to play around with the tests, you’ll need to grab sp_BlitzCache.
 I’m too lazy to write plan cache queries from scratch.